 Table 3-6 addresses 85% of Work Management costs, and arrives at a cost of £14.7m.
-The remaining 15% of total Work Management costs is for non-staff related costs and is reasonable.
-Based on our calculations from Table 1-6 above this amount is £2.6m.
-Our bottom-up estimate of the efficient Work Management costs for an average GDN is therefore, £17.3m pa, or £524/km
+The remaining 15% of total Work Management costs is for non-staff related costs.
+Based on our calculations from Table 3-6 above this amount is £2.6m.
+Our bottom-up estimate of the efficient Work Management costs for an average GDN is therefore, £17.3m per annum.

-To refine this analysis, we have reviewed the percentage of Work Management resources, which are used to support the two key Opex activities of Repair and Emergency Service, and then for all other Opex activities.
+To refine this analysis, we have reviewed the percentage of Work Management resources which are used to support the Repair activity, the Emergency Service, and all other Opex activities.
 Few parts of Work Management, exclusively support one activity, Emergency call handling however, being an exception.
 We have made a judgement on the proportion of work management costs associated with each of the activities as set out in Table 3-7 below